patrickviet/dynfirewall/README.md

 CLI
 ---

-For now just a command as root:
+For now the CLI only supports a single command as root:
 ```# dynfw addip```

-adds your ip (from ssh env)
+And ... it adds your ip (from ssh env)

+Also, you can run ```dynfw addip:1.2.3.4``` to manually specify.